 As you explore the different career options available for programmers, keep in mind that being a good programmer takes more than just writing lines of code.
 Other important skills to have include soft skills such as problem solving and the ability to pay attention to detail.

-A search of the most popular programming skills on Indeed.com shows that Java is at the top in terms of outstanding jobs with salaries above $100K.
-The Java programming language tops the latest TIOBE Index as the most popular programming language and is also the TIOBE Programming Language Hall of Fame Winner for 2015.
-Java runs on 7 billion devices and is used to develop native Android applications.
+A search of the most popular programming skills on Indeed shows that Java is at the top in terms of outstanding jobs with salaries above $100,000.
+The Java programming language is one of the most popular programming languages according to the latest TIOBE Index and is also the TIOBE Programming Language Hall of Fame Winner for 2015.
+Java can run on any operating system and is used to develop native Android applications.

 SQL is a common programming language for managing data.
 Since almost every programming application interacts with data in one way or another, it’s understandable that SQL would be high on the lists of requested skills and high-paying jobs.
 Indeed lists over 20,000 jobs in SQL paying over $100,000 per year.

 Start learning SQL by enrolling in a free-self-paced Introduction to SQL from Davidson.
 You’ll learn how to write SELECT queries, learn various operators, functions, and much more from expert instructors.
 In no time, you’ll be setting up and interacting with databases.